 LED stands for light emitting diode, which are semiconductors that produce light when charged.
 LED bulbs have an average lifespan of over 50,000 hours, compared to a little over 1,000 for conventional incandescent bulbs.
 As a LED ages, the amount of light it gives off dissipates over time.

 CFL stands for compact fluorescent lighting, which is simply a smaller version of a fluorescent tube.
 CFL bulbs contain a mercury vapor that lights when it is energized.
 Because CFLs contain mercury, they must be disposed of carefully, at designated drop-off site (Home Depot, Lowes, recycling centers, etc).
 An average CFL bulb should last 7,000 hours.

 Incandescent light is an electric process that produces light with a wire filament that is heated to a high temperature by an electric current which runs through it.
 This is the type of lighting which was the standard in homes up until the 1990's.
 Due to its poor energy efficiency, it is being replaced with the newer technology of LED and CFL bulbs.
 Incandescent bulbs last roughly 1,000 hours.

 Color temperature is a characteristic of visible light.
 The temperature of light refers to its warmness or coolness, or hue.
-This temperature is measured using the Kelvin scale, which for most uses ranges from 2,700°-7,500°K. Incandescent and halogen lighting is the most limited in temperature range at 2,700°-3,000°K. LED and CFL have each expanded their color range to now offer warmer options.
-Most task lighting however benefits from cooler lighting options which include LED, full spectrum, and CFL.
+This temperature is measured using the Kelvin scale, which for most use ranges from 2,700°-7,500°K. Incandescent and halogen lighting are the most limited in the temperature range at 2,700°-3,000°K. LED and CFL have each expanded their color range to now offering warmer options.
+Most task lighting, however, benefits from cooler lighting options which include LED, full spectrum, and CFL.